rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 9
-List stops reachable from 'Craiglockhart' by taking one bus, including the stop itself.
+Give a distinct list of the stops which may be reached from 'Craiglockhart' by taking one bus, including 'Craiglockhart' itself, offered by the LRT company.
+Include the company and bus no. of the relevant services.

 **My Solution:**